 Southwest Virginia already has a personality.
 The job of the brand is to preserve that personality while helping the community to realize its vision of its future.

 W. LOGOMAINE

-8 Toppmerk is an ideal hying mark its spiritial that slower's conflain the biotimess name.
-There if the New Yearstell, Shall, MWH, Mensides of Selection.
+8 Toppmerk is an identifying mark in spirital that slowers conflain the bottowns name.
+There is the New Yorkship, Stat.
+WWK, Mensides on adotas.

 B. WORDMARK